 Ludovica Jona is an Italian investigative journalist contributor at Il Fatto Quotidiano online newspaper and producer of video investigations.

-She has 8 years experience as coordinator of investigations funded by IJC, #IJ4EU and Journalismfund on social and environmental issues.
-She contributed to national and international investigative media outlets - such as The Intercept, Mediapart, L’Espresso, FQ Millennium - and TV programs (ReportRai3, Rainews-Spotlight).
+She has eight years' experience coordinating investigations into social and environmental issues funded by the IJC, #IJ4EU and Journalismfund.
+She has contributed to national and international investigative media outlets, such as The Intercept, Mediapart, L'Espresso and FQ Millennium, as well as TV programmes, including Report Rai3 and Rainews-Spotlight.

-She managed cross border investigations on the supply chain of gold which contributes to the Amazon destruction ("The Gold Chain" 2023) and on the environmental impact of the energy produced by burning wood and qualified as "renewable" by the EU ("The logging' business", 2022).
-“The Gold Chain” and “The logging business” became titles of documentaries broadcast on Rainews24 Spotlight investigative program and selected in various international festivals.
+She led cross-border investigations into the gold supply chain, which contributes to Amazonian deforestation (The Gold Chain, 2023), and the environmental impact of wood-burning energy, which is classified as 'renewable' by the EU (The Logging Business, 2022).
+'The Gold Chain' and 'The Logging Business' became the titles of documentaries broadcast on the Rainews24 Spotlight investigative programme, and were selected for various international festivals.